By Dr Lihong and Joseph McPhail

 WEquil School is growing because children learn faster and have more fun when they are empowered to follow their passions and share them with the world.
 For this reason we are spending our own money to hire more programmers and educators to help us expand.
 We are already working with educators, parents, kids, and others to help us continually improve our approach.
 We believe that the best way to achieve our mission is to work with all variety of educators, parents, and students because every child is unique.

 All children and parents are free to join WEquil School.
 Most of our students still go to traditional schools and use our platform as a supplement.
-There is no commitment and no expectation.
 We seek only to help all children reach their potential.

 To join, just send us your email through our website below.

-To best communicate these problems we first share what we believe to be core principles of learning.
+To best communicate our solutions we first share what we believe to be core principles of learning.
 Put simply...kids and adults learn best when they...

 Solve real problems